Vyral/charlie-epstein-blog/_posts/2017-04-06-helping-provide-your-employees-with-paychecks-for-life.md

 {% include youtube.html %}

 [Schedule a Consultation](https://secure.scheduleonce.com/Consultation-EpsteinFinancial) - [Click here to get your free book](https://www.epsteinfinancial.com/free-book-offer.html)
-{: style="text-align: center"}

 I’ve got a question for you.&nbsp;

 Are you ready to take action?
 Are you ready to really dig into your retirement plan and take action to help your employees create paychecks for life? **If you are, we are here to help.**

 I would love to hear your questions, comments, and concerns about your retirement plan and how we can help you improve it.
-Reach out to us at epsteinfinancial.com so we can help.&nbsp;
+Reach out to us at [epsteinfinancial.com](epsteinfinancial.com) so we can help.&nbsp;

 {% include pullquote.html %}

-If you would like us to analyze your specific plan, just reach out to Matt in my office at [mgilmore@epsteinfs.com](javascript:void(location.href='mailto:'+String.fromCharCode(109,103,105,108,109,111,114,101,64,101,112,115,116,101,105,110,102,115,46,99,111,109))) or give him a call at (413)539-2379. **We are here to serve you, your employees, and help you help them create a paycheck for life.**
+If you would like us to analyze your specific plan, just reach out to Matt in my office at [mgilmore@epsteinfs.com](javascript:void(location.href='mailto:'+String.fromCharCode(109,103,105,108,109,111,114,101,64,101,112,115,116,101,105,110,102,115,46,99,111,109))) or give him a call at (413) 539-2379. **We are here to serve you, your employees, and help you help them create a paycheck for life.**